WSBK / Superbike Racing · Workflow guide

 Batch Tag with RaceTagger

 Point RaceTagger at your culled folder.
-The AI detects bike numbers from the fairing side, handles multi-bike pack shots automatically, and matches them to your entry list.
-WSBK's tighter racing = more multi-rider photos than MotoGP.
+It reads RAW and JPEG (RAW via the embedded preview), detects bike numbers from the fairing side, reports every number it can read per photo, and matches each to your entry list.
+WSBK's tighter racing means more multi-rider photos than MotoGP, so a single frame often carries several riders.

 Pro tip

 Multi-rider pack shots are common in Superbike due to the competitive grid.
-RaceTagger flags all visible numbers per photo — you're not limited to tagging one rider per frame.
+RaceTagger records every number it reads in a frame — you're not limited to tagging one rider per photo.

 Pro tip

-Extreme lean shots are editorially valuable but often untaggable.
-Mark them as 'Apex / Untaggable' in your keywords so you remember not to include them in driver galleries.
+Extreme-lean shots are editorially valuable but often untaggable.
+Mark them as 'Apex / Untaggable' in your keywords so you remember not to include them in rider galleries.

-RaceTagger writes XMP sidecar files with rider name, bike number, and team.
+RaceTagger writes the rider name, bike number, and team into the photo's metadata (EXIF/XMP/IPTC), including XMP sidecars for RAW.
 Export to your editor of choice.
-Photo Mechanic reads XMP natively; Lightroom imports automatically on folder import.
+Photo Mechanic reads XMP natively; Lightroom picks it up on folder import.

 Pro tip

-WSBK's quick turnaround (3 races in 2 days) means you'll be importing and exporting multiple times per weekend.
-Set up a batch action in Lightroom or PM to speed up the cycle.
+WSBK's quick turnaround (three races in two days) means you'll import and export multiple times per weekend.
+Set up a batch action in Lightroom or Photo Mechanic to speed up the cycle.

 Deliver Per-Race Galleries